albertopasi/laplace-v2.0/BLOG.md

 #### 3.4.2 Hessian Structure and Link Approximation analysis

-The "Laplace Redux" paper states that the Kronecker-factored (`kron`) Hessian approximation offers a good trade-off between expressiveness and efficiency compared to a simple diagonal (`diag`) one.
-Our analysis reveals this is not a universal truth, but rather a complex reality where the optimal Hessian structure depends on a three-way interplay between regularization (`prior_precision`), the chosen link approximation (`link_approx`), and the severity of the distribution shift.
+The "Laplace Redux" paper recommends the Kronecker-factored (`kron`) Hessian approximation as a default, stating it "provides a good trade-off between expressiveness and speed" while noting that diagonal (`diag`) approximations "perform significantly worse".
+Our analysis confirms that this is often true, but reveals a more complex reality where the optimal choice depends on a three-way interplay between regularization (`prior_precision`), the chosen link approximation (`link_approx`), and the severity of the distribution shift.

 #### The unifying effect of strong regularization